Our Focus on Wellness

 The purpose of this committee is to evaluate and improve our residency’s didactic curriculum and other educational opportunities.
 The goal is to create a robust academic training that not only aligns with ACGME standards, but is also reflective of the interests of our residents.

-This committee develops and oversees multiple resident-led initiatives that focus on improving resident wellness and increasing connectedness within the program.
-This includes planning and organizing activities for Wellness Tuesdays (see below), program picnics, and other program-sponsored wellness activities.
-Additionally, the committee oversees the resident social chairs, who are responsible for planning a wide variety of other social activities.
+This committee develops and oversees multiple resident-led initiatives that focus on improving resident wellness and increasing resident connectedness within the program.
+This includes planning and organizing activities for Wellness Tuesdays, social events, and reoccurring (monthly or weekly) wellness activities.

 Notable Wellness Interest Groups over the past several years have included: